datawire/telepresence-compose-demo/BLOG.md

 2023/11/01 20:11:24 Listening on 8080
 ```

-If you hit the real endpoint, you will see the traffic in the logs.
-You can get access it
+If you hit the real endpoint, you will see the traffic in the logs above.
+You can get access to it
 through its external IP:

 ```cli